openfoodfacts/off-product-environmental-impact/README.md

 # Environmental impact estimation of Open Food Facts products

-This repository contains a Python program to estimate the environmental impact of a product of the Open Food Facts database.
+This repository contains a Python program to estimate the environmental impact of the agricultural steps of a product of the Open Food Facts database.

 ## Installation